 Moreover, my internet bandwidth is 100Mbps, so single nic pfsense performance with this setup won’t be so good.
 I cannot take full advantage of the 100Mbps bandwidth what my ISP provides, however, I still get about 87Mbps on speed test which is pretty neat.

 If you are lucky and you got 1Gbps NIC, then that’s the best. you can get the full performance with single NIC that way.

 So the performance from of the Pfsense firewall on a single NIC will be good that again depends on your internet speed.

 If your internet speed is around 50Mbps, then the 100Mbps NIC would work just fine, but beyond that, you need 1Gbps NIC, which is pretty common nowadays on a laptop.

 I am planning to get USB 3 to RJ45 convertor and that would give me more than 100Mbps speed, will test that out and keep this blog updated.
 I heard people saying that the USB to RJ45 doesn’t work well with the pfSense, let me run it for couple of days and let you guys know.

 - Download the PfSense firewall image here.

 While downloading make sure you select the file as ‘USB Memstick installer’ and the console is VGA.

-Rufus is a program that will help you to create bootable USB.
+Rufus is a program that will help you to create a bootable USB.

-- A USB drive with minimum 2GB storage.
+- A USB drive with a minimum of 2GB storage.